Deep-Inference24/Animal-Score-Logic/README.md

 # Animal-Score-Logic
-"A Python project that uses Image Classification to identify animal actions (like playing or sitting etc.) and calculates a 'Fun Score' using a custom-weighted logic."
+"A Python project that uses Image Classification to identify animal actions (like playing or sitting etc.) and calculates a 'Fun Score' using a custom-weighted logic and the pre-trained AI tool : MobileNetV2."

 ## Project Description
 This project is a Python tool that calculates a "Playfulness Score" for animals based on their actions and mood.
-It is designed to work as the logic layer for an AI-powered camera system.
+I designed it to work as the logic layer for an AI-powered camera system.
+I have used the MoblieNetV2 tool.

 ## Features Implemented
 - **Size Scaling:** Differentiates between big and small animals for score weighting.